WoonTheGreat/Data-Analytics-Project/Movie Data Analytics/readme.md

 Libraries :

 All the codes are written on Jupyternotebook.
 The python libraries include numpy, pandas, matplotlib and seaborn.
-Please make sure you have all these libraries installed.

 Reference:

 https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.nlargest.html